 3. A map or drawing of the property site showing the location of the tree(s) and photo(s) of the tree(s).
 Place a ribbon around the tree(s).

-- Mail the application and check payment to City Hall (attn.: Building Department).
+- Mail the application and check payment to City Hall (attn.: Planning Department).

 - Drop off the application and check into the brown metal box attached to the wall located to the right of City Hall's front door.

 Fees can be waived, and no hearing will be required, for the following: